 From the designs themselves to the women who wear them, Micol Ragni celebrates strong womanhood.
 Who are the women who inspire you today?

-Erykah Badu is a real living legend in my eyes and inspires me immensely.
-It has been an honor and a dream come true to make outfits for her tour this year.
+Erykah Badu is a real living legend in my eyes, and inspires me immensely.
+It has been an honour and a dream come true to make outfits for her tour this year.
 I share her vision of encouraging personal evolution and individuality.
-I find the process of writing music very intimate and it is really inspiring for me to work with musicians who can be so open about their feelings.
+I find the process of writing music very intimate and it is really inspiring for me to work with musician who can be so open about their feelings.

-Could you tell us about the fall/winter 17 casting?
+Could you tell us about the autumn/winter 17 casting?

-The casting for the presentation involved some of my muses and friends.
-I like to work with people who I connect with on a personal level.
-I like unique personalities and I like women that have a certain virility to them.
-Not necessarily in their look, but more about their character.
+The casting for the presentation involved some of my muses and friends, I like to work with people to whom I connect with on a personal level, I like unique personalities and I like women that have a certain virility to them, not necessarily in their look but more about their character.

 What does feminism mean to you?

-I think feminism is about wanting to bring balance between sexes and subvert the patriarchal system we live in.
-I do not feel that excited about being a woman, but I do know it is the right time to be one.
+I think feminism is about wanting to bring balance between sexes and subvert to the patriarchal system we live in.
+I do not feel that excited about being a woman but I do know it is the right time to be one.

 What's the best thing about being a woman in 2017?

-If people can take one thing away from fall/winter 17, what would you like it to be and why?
+If people can take one thing away from autumn/winter 17, what would you like it to be and why?

 I would like people to understand the power of clothes and how they can influence your feelings.
 The garments in the collection can make you feel more empowered and create a space for you to be yourself.